This week’s Healthy Skin Tip centres on PCOS.

 We all know how our hormones (even in men) affect our skin.
 So I wanted to share with you some tips if you are struggling with PCOS, insulin resistance, diabetes or psoriasis; as these diseases are all connected through Insulin Resistance which in turn can lead to acne breakouts or other skin issues.

 Ok, so what is PCOS?

-PCOS (Polycystic Ovarian Syndrome) is as the name presents; it is a syndrome where women have numerous follicles situated on their ovaries.
+PCOS (Polycystic Ovarian Syndrome) is as the name presents; is a syndrome where women have numerous follicles situated on their ovaries.
 More importantly, it is the imbalance between the male and female sex hormones that wreaks havoc on the body.
-Typically, testosterone (male sex hormone) is only present in fairly small amounts, but in women with PCOS, there are much higher levels of testosterone circulating throughout the body.
+Typically in 'healthy women', testosterone (male sex hormone) is only present in fairly small amounts, but in women with PCOS, there are much higher levels of testosterone circulating throughout the body.
 This often leads to increase facial and body hair, increased acne (most commonly cystic acne), difficulty to lose weight, anovulation (no ovulation) and/or infertility.

 Now the standard treatment protocol is for women to go on the pill.
 If you know the human body, that really isn’t going to fix anything for the long term.
 Plus to complicate things, PCOS is linked to Insulin Resistance.
 That is why often women are prescribed Metformin which is medication that reduces insulin resistance. *Keep reading for tips to reduce insulin resistance.